-Expanded the scalability of ETL to process concurrently on hundreds of servers, dramatically reducing the overall time to satisfy contracts, and making it possible to accept contracts for processing large data volumes (tens of terabytes).
+Expanded the scalability of ETL to process concurrently on hundreds of servers via service-oriented architecture, dramatically reducing the overall time to satisfy contracts, and making it possible to accept contracts for processing large data volumes (tens of terabytes).

 At Autonomy's Zantaz office, implemented solutions for monitoring and troubleshooting tens of thousands of Xen virtual machine instances on thousands of physical CentOS servers in several geographically dispersed datacenters.

 Hardpoint Intelligence (Sebastopol, CA) CTO, Co-Founder November 2003 - May 2008